petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

    1. Click _New_ and select _Page_.
    1. Select _Blank_.
    1. Input _Future Events_ as the name and click _Add_.
-   1. Select _Fragment and Widgets_ in the left menu and select the _Widgets_ tab.
+   1. Select _Fragments and Widgets_ in the left menu and select the _Widgets_ tab.
 In the search bar, search for `collection` and find the collection display widget.
 Drag the widget onto the page.
    1. In the configuration menu on the right, click the plus button to select a collect provider.
    1. In the new window select the _Collection Providers_ tab.
 Select the _Future Events_ collection provider.
    1. Under style display, select _Bulleted List_.